Lee's Summit, MO Dental Fillings

 The next step is where the artistry begins.
 Tooth colored fillings are created from composite, a liquid resin material which can be shaped and molded while still in liquid form.
 Your dentist will apply the composite and mold and shape it to provide a natural-looking filling.
 The composite material is hardened using a high-tech ultraviolet “curing” light.
 As a final step, your dentist will shape and polish the composite filling to perfection.

 Advantages Of Tooth Colored Fillings Over Metal Fillings

 - More beautiful, because they look just like your natural teeth

 - More natural, because they can be color-matched perfectly to your existing teeth

 - More protective, because they can bond your damaged tooth together

 - Safer than metal amalgam fillings because they don't contain mercury

-Cosmetic tooth colored fillings are virtually invisible to you and those around you.
+Cosmetic fillings are virtually invisible to you and those around you.
 When you smile, people will notice your beautiful teeth, not ugly metal fillings.
 Cosmetic fillings require a certain amount of artistry, so if you need a skilled dentist to sculpt your tooth colored fillings to perfection, contact Tim O'Bryan DDS in Lee's Summit, MO!